What is Tai Chi?

 Tai Chi Chuan translates as “the Way of Supreme Harmony”.
 It is the most practiced exercise in the world and has passed the test of time.
 The legends about the origins of Tai Chi Chuan lead us back to the Taoist Master Chan Sang Feng who lived in China in the 13th century and was a founder of Tai Chi Chuan or what we now call Tai Chi.

 In my experience, the positive physical and mental changes are immediately noticeable.
-What I found quite surprising through travelling and learning in China was that I could barely guess the age of the Tai Chi and Chi Kung practitioners.
-I have had several meetings with Chi Kung\Tai Chi Teachers who seem not to have aged at all since their thirties.
+What I found quite surprising through travelling and learning in China was that I could barely guess the age of the Tai Chi Chuan and Qigong (Chi Kung) practitioners.
+I have had several meetings with Qigong\Tai Chi Teachers who seem not to have aged at all since their thirties.
 They have dark healthy looking hair without a touch of grey, firm, glowing skin and the bright, young looking eyes of people who feel excited about life and are full of vital energy.
-This is a very common result of Tai Chi and Chi Kung practice over time.
+This is a very common result of Tai Chi and Qigong (Chi Kung) practice over time.

 In addition, toned muscles, increased vitality, as well as improved flexibility and better posture will be complemented by a clearer mind, positive attitude, increased confidence and general sense of well-being.